britaneeelizabeth/ed/_texts/DaisyMillerPlay.md

 and I should never hear of it if you didn’t come and translate.

-WINTERBOURNE.
-It’s not only the Italians — it’s the Americans.
+WINTERBOURNE: It’s not only the Italians — it’s the Americans.

-DAISY.
-Do you mean your aunt and your cousin?
+DAISY: Do you mean your aunt and your cousin?
 I don’t know why I should make myself miserable for them!

-WINTERBOURNE.
-I mean every one who has ever had the very questionable advantage of making your acquaintance — only to be sub- jected to the torment of being unable either to believe in you or to doubt of you.
+WINTERBOURNE: I mean every one who has ever had the very questionable advantage of making your acquaintance — only to be subjected to the torment of being unable either to believe in you or to doubt of you.

-DAISY.
-To doubt of me?
+DAISY: To doubt of me?
 You are very strange!

-WINTERBOUBNE.
-You are stranger still.
+WINTERBOUBNE: You are stranger still.
 But I didn’t come here to reason with you: that would be vain, for we speak a different language, and we shouldn’t understand each other.
 I only came to say to you, in the most respectful manner, that if you should consult your best interests you would go home with Mrs. Walker.

-DAISY.
-Do you think I had such a lovely time there, half an hour ago, when you didn’t so much as look at me?
+DAISY: Do you think I had such a lovely time there, half an hour ago, when you didn’t so much as look at me?

-WINTERBOURNE.
-If I had spoken to you, would you have stayed?
+WINTERBOURNE: If I had spoken to you, would you have stayed?

-DAISY.
-After I had an engagement here?
-(With a little laugh.)
-I must say, you expect a great deal!
+DAISY: After I had an engagement here? <i>(With a little laugh.)</i> I must say, you expect a great deal!

-WINTERBOURNE, looking at her a moment.
-What they say is true — you are a thorough-going coquette!
+WINTERBOURNE, <i>looking at her a moment:</i> What they say is true — you are a thorough-going coquette!

-(Mrs. Walker reappears, with Giovanelli.)
+<i>(Mrs. Walker reappears, with Giovanelli.)</i>

-DAISY.
-You speak too much of what they say.
+DAISY: You speak too much of what they say.
 To escape from you, I’ll go anywhere!

-MRS. WALKER, to Winterbourne, while Giovanelli speaks to Daisy.
-He’s very accommodating, when you tell him that if Mrs.
-Miller gets frightened she will start off for America.
+MRS. WALKER, <i>to Winterbourne, while Giovanelli speaks to Daisy:</i> He’s very accommodating, when you tell him that if Mrs. Miller gets frightened she will start off for America.

-WINTERBOURNE.
-It’s more than I can say of Miss Daisy!
+WINTERBOURNE: It’s more than I can say of Miss Daisy!

-MRS. WALKER.
-Have you had no success?
+MRS. WALKER: Have you had no success?

-WINTERBOURNE.
-I have had my ears boxed!
+WINTERBOURNE: I have had my ears boxed!

-MRS. WALKER, to Daisy.
-My precious child, you escaped from my drawing-room before I had half the talk we wanted.
+MRS. WALKER, <i>to Daisy:</i> My precious child, you escaped from my drawing-room before I had half the talk we wanted.

-DAISY.
-Are they all waiting there to see me brought back?
+DAISY: Are they all waiting there to see me brought back?

-MRS. WALKER.
-Oh dear, no; they have plenty to think about — with Mrs.
-Costello and Miss Durant.
+MRS. WALKER: Oh dear, no; they have plenty to think about — with Mrs. Costello and Miss Durant.

-DAISY.
-Ah, those ladies are there?
+DAISY: Ah, those ladies are there?
 Then I certainly shan’t go back.

-MRS. WALKER, alarmed.
-Hush!
+MRS. WALKER, <i>alarmed:</i> Hush!
 They’re relations of Mr. Winterbourne.

-DAISY.
-All the more reason for my hating them!
+DAISY: All the more reason for my hating them!

-MRS. WALKER, to Winterbourne.
-You must excuse her; she is very wicked to-day!
-(To Daisy.)
-If you won’t go home, then I’ll stay with you here.
+MRS. WALKER, <i>to Winterbourne:</i> You must excuse her; she is very wicked to-day! <i>(To Daisy.)</i> If you won’t go home, then I’ll stay with you here.
 Mr. Giovanelli, you promised me you would go to my house.

-GIOVANELLI.
-I am at the orders of Mademoiselle.
+GIOVANELLI: I am at the orders of Mademoiselle.

-DAISY.
-You may do what you please till dinner-time.
+DAISY: You may do what you please till dinner-time.

-WINTERBOURNE, aside.
-Gracious heavens! is she going to dine with him?
-(Aloud, to Daisy.)
-We were interrupted, but I have a great deal more to say.
+WINTERBOURNE, <i>aside:</i> Gracious heavens! is she going to dine with him? <i>(Aloud, to Daisy.)</i> We were interrupted, but I have a great deal more to say.

-DAISY.
-More of the same sort?
+DAISY: More of the same sort?
 It will be a pleasure to hear that!

-WINTERBOURNE.
-What’s coming is a great deal better. - Do you dine at your table d’hote?
+WINTERBOURNE: What’s coming is a great deal better. - Do you dine at your table d’hote?

-DAISY.
-Oh, yes.
+DAISY: Oh, yes.
 Randolph likes the table d’hote.

-WINTERBOURNE.
-I will ask for a place there this evening, and, with your permission, it shall be next to yours.
+WINTERBOURNE: I will ask for a place there this evening, and, with your permission, it shall be next to yours.

-DAISY.
-I am very sorry, but I am not sure of this evening.
+DAISY: I am very sorry, but I am not sure of this evening.

-WINTERBOURNE, gravely.
-That’s a great disappointment to me.
-(A short silence.)
+WINTERBOURNE, <i>gravely:</i> That’s a great disappointment to me. <i>(A short silence.)</i>

-MRS. WALKER, to Giovanelli.
-You promised me you would go to my house!
+  MRS. WALKER, <i>to Giovanelli:</i> You promised me you would go to my house!

-GIOVANELLI.
-As a man of honor, then, I must go.
-But I assure you, Mademoiselle (to Daisy,) that I soon return.
+GIOVANELLI: As a man of honor, then, I must go.
+But I assure you, Mademoiselle <i>(to Daisy,)</i> that I soon return.

-DAISY.
-As soon as you like!
-(Giovanelli walks away.
-To Winterbourne.)
-Can’t you come some other night?
+DAISY: As soon as you like! <i>(Giovanelli walks away.
+To Winterbourne.)</i> Can’t you come some other night?

-WINTERBOURNE.
-Oh, yes, by waiting a little.
+WINTERBOURNE: Oh, yes, by waiting a little.
 But with the uncertainty of your stay in Rome, this would be always something gained.

-DAISY.
-What will you do after dinner?
+DAISY: What will you do after dinner?

-WINTERBOURNE.
-With your kind permission, I will adjourn with you to your mother’s sitting-room.
+WINTERBOURNE: With your kind permission, I will adjourn with you to your mother’s sitting-room.

-DAISY.
-You are very devoted, all of a sudden!
+DAISY: You are very devoted, all of a sudden!

-WINTERBOURNE.
-Better late than never!
+WINTERBOURNE: Better late than never!

-DAISY.
-You are just as you were at that castle!
+DAISY: You are just as you were at that castle!

-WINTERBOURNE.
-So are you — at this moment.
+WINTERBOURNE: So are you — at this moment.
 We can dream we are in that happy place!

-DAISY, aside.
-He can do with me what he will.
-(Aloud, quickly.)
-I’ll tell them to keep you a seat!
+DAISY, <i>aside:</i> He can do with me what he will. <i>(Aloud, quickly.)</i> I’ll tell them to keep you a seat!

-WINTERBOURNE.
-I shall be indebted to you forever!
+WINTERBOURNE: I shall be indebted to you forever!

-DAISY.
-Oh, if I don’t see about it, they’ll put you at the other end.
+DAISY: Oh, if I don’t see about it, they’ll put you at the other end.

-WINTERBOURNE.
-Next you — that’s the point.
+WINTERBOURNE: Next you — that’s the point.

-DAISY.
-Between me and Randolph!
+DAISY: Between me and Randolph!
 At half past six!

-WINTERBOURNE.
-At half past six.
+WINTERBOURNE: At half past six.

-MRS. WALKER, to Winterbourne.
-You can go about your business.
+MRS. WALKER, <i>to Winterbourne:</i> You can go about your business.
 I have something to say to her alone.

-DAISY.
-Don’t forget half past six!
+DAISY: Don’t forget half past six!

-WINTERBOURNE.
-Never in the world.
-At half past six!
-(Walks away.)
+WINTERBOURNE: Never in the world.
+At half past six! <i>(Walks away.)</i>

-MRS. WALKER, alone with Daisy.
-And now may I be permitted to inquire whether you had arranged to dine with that Italian?
+MRS. WALKER, <i>alone with Daisy:</i> And now may I be permitted to inquire whether you had arranged to dine with that Italian?

-DAISY, smiling.
-In the heart of ancient Rome!
-But don’t tell Mr. Win- terbourne what I gave up!
+DAISY, <i>smiling:</i> In the heart of ancient Rome!
+But don’t tell Mr. Winterbourne what I gave up!

-MRS. WALKER, aside.
-I’ll get you out of Rome to-morrow!
-(Aloud.)
-I must show you to the crowd — with me.
-(Goes out leading Daisy.)
+MRS. WALKER, <i>aside:</i> I’ll get you out of Rome to-morrow! <i>(Aloud.)</i> I must show you to the crowd — with me. <i>(Goes out leading Daisy.)</i>

 SCENE NINTH.
 REVERDY, RANDOLPH.